nlmaca/Enecsys_Dashboard/README.md

+#Intro
+is based on the need for a Solar Dashboard to monitor on a local server. to monitor the enecsys inverters It needs to run on the same host where the the script of Omoerbeek is running.

+The installer scripts are made to run a RPI B+ or RPI 2 Some people made it work on their nas(synology), but i dont give support on that.

+Forum Topic on Tweakers: http://gathering.tweakers.net/forum/list_messages/1627615/0
+Demo: not yet available (check screenshots in INSTALL directory)

 # Enecsys_Dashboard - Version 2.3
 - fixed some typo's in the readme
 - changed description in detailed overview (Power(Wh) to Power (W))